How to create a split bar chart

 In step 2, your data should look something like the figure below- automatically sorted into rows and columns.
 You can see that Datawrapper correctly recognized your numbers as numbers (and not as text or dates) because they are colored in blue and are right-aligned.
 To learn more about the Datawrapper's automatic recognition of data formats, visit this article.

 Click on "Proceed" at the bottom left to go to Step 3: Visualize:

 You will now see a split bars chart, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
-We cover this in a separate short tutorial found here.
+The next step would be to further refine, annotate & define this chart.
+We cover this in a separate Academy article found here.